-From the Enlightenment to the First and Second World Wars to the realization that our natural resources are finite, we've recognized it's become imperative to think, live and consume differently.
+From the Enlightenment to the First and Second World Wars to the realization that our natural resources are finite, we've recognized it has become imperative to think, live and consume differently.

-In order to achieve this goal, it's important to take action regarding the longterm quality of our services, systems and the objects that they are made up of.
-It's equally essential to let free and responsible individuals use their talents to create personal and collective projects.
+In order to achieve this goal, it is important to take action regarding the longterm quality of our services, systems and the objects that they are made up of.
+It is equally essential to let free and responsible individuals use their talents to create personal and collective projects.

 The mission of 21st century designers is precisely that: to contribute to solving this equation by connecting the demands of utility, simplicity, comfort, pleasure and beauty to the service of each man and woman.